science-machine/biomlbench/biomlbench/tasks/proteingym-dms/POLG_HCVJF_Qi_2014/description.md

 This dataset is part of the ProteinGym DMS benchmark, which contains deep mutational scanning datasets that measure protein fitness (in different contexts) for sequence variants of a wide range of proteins.
-This dataset contains only single-substitution variants for the protein NS5A from the organism Hepatitis C virus genotype 2a (isolate JFH-1) (HCV).
+This dataset contains single-substitution variants for the protein NS5A from the organism Hepatitis C virus genotype 2a (isolate JFH-1) (HCV).
 This protein has Uniprot ID: POLG_HCVJF.

 The DMS selection assay was described as follows: